Zaki1203/Adventure-Works-Sales-Dashboard/README.md

 ![image](https://github.com/user-attachments/assets/27b6d799-3ee2-402f-8e08-ac704ddd51ee)

+# Slicer

+Year Slicer-Allows user to change the year

+Continent Slicer-Allows user to change the continent

+Price Adjustment Slicer-Allows the user to adjust the profit price adjustment

 ## Key Insights

 -Total Revenue is 24.91M ,10.5M Profit, 25.16K Orders, 2.1% Return Rate

--There was peaking trend in high revenue in jan 2022 -monthly revenue 1.83M, Monthly orders 2146 ,Monthly Returns 166 -Most of the catergory sold are from accessories -water bottle -30oz has the highest total orders -fender set mountain has the highest total revenue -Sport 100 helmet,Red has highest return rate of 3.3% -17.4k total customers,1.43k total revenue per customer -most orders are ordered by professional
+-There was peaking trend in high revenue in jan 2022

+-monthly revenue 1.83M, Monthly orders 2146 ,Monthly Returns 166

+-Most of the catergory sold are from accessories

+-water bottle -30oz has the highest total orders

+-fender set mountain has the highest total revenue

+-Sport 100 helmet,Red has highest return rate of 3.3%

+-17.4k total customers,1.43k total revenue per customer

+-most orders are ordered by professional

--mr.maurice shan is top customer by revenue with 12.41k -us has the highest number of orders
+-mr.maurice shan is top customer by revenue with 12.41k

+-us has the highest number of orders